 All children, regardless of their circumstances, are entitled to a full time education that is suitable for their age, ability, aptitude and any special educational needs they may have.
 A child going missing from education is a potential indicator of abuse or neglect and therefore pupil attendance and absence is closely monitored in our school (please see the school Attendance Policy for further details).
-We meet regularly with the school's Education Welfare Officer to discuss absence that is causing a concern.
 The law requires all schools to have an admission and attendance register.
 Our school will inform the Local Authority of any pupil who fails to attend school regularly, or who has been absent without the school's permission for a continuous period of 10 school days or more.